 Everything in its right place

 If we put together all conclusions from this article, we can commit on some fantasy figures.
 Had they been released 20 years earlier, albums like The Dutchess, Good Girl Gone Bad, The E.N.D. and Teenage Dream would all be on 7 to 10 million US album sales.
 The first two are weaker, so we can expect the lower part of that interval for them, around 7 million, while the last two are the strongest albums of all, which would have make them 9 to 10 million sellers.
-The 15 to 30 million download sales managed by all of them appear to be far from enough to compensate the units sold in the album front.
+The 15 to 30 million download sales managed by all of them appear to be far from enough to compensate the units lost in the album front.
 At the peak of iTunes, every top 10 hit was truncating roughly 1 million sales to its parent album, while the said hit was selling at best about 5 million downloads.
 As they were way less expensive, this is a losing ratio which shows how much cheap downloads destroyed the music industry.

 The result was a market limited at $7 billion per year in the US at their peak while consumers mechanics should have put it between $10 to $12 billion per year.
 It will get back up to that level quickly now thanks to streaming.